-Two super grandmasters played a full game without seeing a single square.
+Two super-grandmasters played a full game without seeing a single square.
 Could you keep an entire position in your head for 37 moves?
-The Lessons Learned from Carlsen and Nakamura's Blindfold Duel show that you can train this skill.
+This recap of the Carlsen and Nakamura blindfold duel shows that this skill is trainable.
 Many players struggle when the board disappears, and their calculation collapses.
 That gap is real, and it is solvable.
 In this guide, you will learn practical visualization drills, strategic choices, and pressure tools.
-Use them to sharpen your thinking and convert insight into confident play.
+For the deeper case for why top players train without a board, see the reasons behind blindfold chess, and for related coverage of elite chess news, see Andy Woodward sets new record for bullet chess ratings.

 The art and challenge of blindfold chess